 Because of its versatility, R has become very popular across data analysts in many fields, from agronomy to bioinformatics, ecology, finance, geography, pharmacology and psychology.
 You can read about it in this article in Nature or in the New York Times.
 So you probably should learn R if you want to be good in data analysis, be a successful researcher, collaborate, get a high paying data science job, … If you are not that much into data analysis and visualization but want to learn programming for more general tasks, you may want to start with python instead.

 This document provides a concise introduction to R. It emphasizes what you need to know to be able to use the language in any context.
 There is no fancy statistical analysis here.
 We just present the basics of the R language itself.
-We do not assume that you have done any computer programming before (but if that is the case, we do assume that you think it is about time you did).
+We do not assume that you have done any computer programming before (and if that is the case, we do assume that you think it is about time you did).
 Experienced R users obviously need not read this.
-But the material may be useful if you want to refresh your memory, if you have not used R much, or if you feel confused.
+However, the material may be useful if you want to refresh your memory, if you have not used R much, or if you feel confused.

 To work with R on your own computer, you need to download the program and install it.
 I recommend that you also install R-Studio.
 R-Studio is a separate program that makes R easier to use.
 Here is a video that shows how to work in R-Studio.